RANKED: The Best Smartphones In The World

 The Note Edge is similar to the Galaxy Note 4, but it has a secondary screen on the side that changes depending on what app you're using.
 The 'edge' screen can also display information like news updates and other notifications when the rest of the screen is switched off.

-Samsung hasn't said when the Note Edge will launch, but it will likely be a limited release soon.
+Samsung hasn't said when the Note Edge will launch, but it will likely be a limited release later this fall.

+Any BlackBerry fans still out there?
+You're probably excited for the Passport, BlackBerry's upcoming flagship phone.
+It has a physical keyboard and a squarish, 4.5-inch screen.

+BlackBerry will sell the Passport unlocked for $US599 soon.
+Unfortunately, early reviews aren't very good.

 Business Insider Emails & Alerts